huntforhomesaz/cleanout2closing-site/content/pages/for-seniors-and-their-families.md

 ## Common questions from seniors and families

-### â€œDo we have to move everything out before we talk to you?â€
+### "Do we have to move everything out before we talk to you?"

 No.